pringlesinghal/cs286-project/README.md

 1. Open http://localhost:3000
 2. Upload an image
-3. Crop the image
+3. Crop the image (only accepts square crops)
-4. Submit for processing
+4. Submit for processing (to be implemented)
 5. View original and processed images

 ## API